Understanding Real Property Judgment Liens in California

 Once the proper form is obtained, the judgment creditor must record the lien with the county recorder in each area where you believe the debtor owns the property.
 This broadens your reach and increases chances of debt recovery.

-Last but not least, remember: time matters.
-Liens only last 10 years in California before they expire automatically unless renewed properly.
 Each recorded lien has priority from the date of recording.
 Start sooner rather than later.

 Longevity of Real Property Judgment Liens